LeahS33/AI-Driven-Learning-Platform/frontend/README.md

 - The backend API is available at `http://localhost:3000` (or as set in your `.env`).
 - The backend is already running and accessible.
-- Environment variables are required for configuration (see `.env.example`).

 ---